PhilBoileau/neatmaps/README.md

-These results indicate that there are likely four distinct clusters among the aggregated network variables, since the consensus matrix with four clusters offers the shapest contrasts between clusters, it’s ECDF most closely resembles that of an indicator function and because of the elbow in the relative change of the ECDF occurs when there are four clusters.
+These results indicate that there are likely four distinct clusters among the aggregated network variables, since the consensus matrix with four clusters offers the shapest contrasts between clusters, it’s ECDF most closely resembles that of an indicator function, and because of the elbow in the relative change of the ECDF occurs when there are four clusters.